-Elective 2 credits The major systems of the human body will be covered.
+The major systems of the human body will be covered.
 Students will link anatomy, histology and physiology of all the major organs and systems in the human body.
 Various health related topics and careers will also be included.
 The topics covered will be beneficial for students interested in nursing, physical therapy, or any other medical related field.
 Course will include several animal dissection labs.

-ADVANCED INTEGRATED SCIENCE Elective 1 credits This upper level high school course is another option for students looking for more conceptual approach to physical science and a deeper understanding of earth and space science.
+ADVANCED INTEGRATED SCIENCE

+This upper-level high school course is another option for students looking for more conceptual approach to physical science and a deeper understanding of earth and space science.
 Our curriculum will be an extension of Integrated Science, which will include: The Nature of Science, Force and Motion Energy and its Transformations, Atoms and Elements, Molecules and Compounds, Bonding and Chemical Reactions, Earth and Space Science.
 This course is designed for students who may not have completed the required math in order to be successful in chemistry or physics.
-The focus of this course will be conceptual, student-directed, and project-based.
+The focus of this course will be conceptual, student-directed, and projectbased.